arangodb/velocypack/scripts/run_litefuzz/README.md

 If necessary, make the setup file an executable with command `chmod +x <litefuzz-directory>/setup/<script-name>.sh`.
 Now the script can be run without extra steps.

+Disclaimer: litefuzz might not work properly for every single machine with a linux distro and its specific software configurations, being able to show some dependency issues and errors.
+Also, `setup/linux.sh` will install many different libraries, and there may be the case in which litefuzz only needs some of them.

 Usage of the script
 -------------------